 - On the lower disc you can now read the corners of the world.

-Moon positions at midnight
+Phases of the Moon at midnight

 At midnight, the moon positions are as follows: